4 Angies: Season 1

-Main characters meet at elementary school.
-They were late, so became punished by the headmaster.
-In the end, four girls are classmate and then they were friend.
+The main characters meet at Angel Elementary School where the four girls, Kalamare, Nina, Pui, and Kai-chan all come to school late (mostly due to Nina's uncontrollable dancing to music).
+Now it is up to the four girls to figure out how to sneak inside the school without being caught by their Headmaster and being punished for being late to class.

 Season 2

 An evil villain disguises himself as a teacher at the elementary school, wants to destroy the world.
 Another teacher is a wizard trying to stop this, so he recruits the Four Angies to help because his power has been damaged.

 Season 3: The Wonders of the 7 Notes

 The Four Angies are trying to search for a snowman.
 Additionally, there were seven notes that went missing in their music box, which must be found in order to stop the villain.

 Special season: Explore the wonderful world

-Only lists when this special season was aired, in November 19, 2010, on channel 3 Thailand.
+Only lists when this special season was aired, on November 19, 2010, on channel 3 Thailand.
 Additionally, the air time was 6:00-6:30 p.m.